-The What aspect of keeping your emails from going to spam is centered around email engagement.
+The What aspect of keeping your emails from ending up in spam is centered around email engagement.
 And a key aspect of engagement includes clicks and opens.
 The ratio between how many recipients opened and clicked through your messages and how many emails you sent measures the success of your campaigns. ❗️ There are only two ways to improve the ratio:

 As for decreasing the number of recipients, technically, it is cleaning your subscriber lists.
 Your engagement rate will get higher if you remove inactive/disabled email addresses to prevent bounces.

-First, you show ISPs and ESPs that you don’t care if anyone is paying attention to your mail, which is typical of spambots.
+☝️ First, you show ISPs and ESPs that you don’t care if anyone is paying attention to your mail, which is typical of spambots.
 Second, you don’t get rid of dead contacts.
 A dead address is a potential spam trap.
 Do you know what a spam trap is?
-Some ESPs have a practice of shutting down dead accounts and then reopen them as spam traps.
+Some ESPs have a practice of shutting down dead accounts and then reopening them as spam traps.

 “If you find yourself in a hole, stop digging,” says Mike.
 “If you’ve got a reputation problem, stop sending, step back for a second, and pause the campaigns.”
-Poor engagement is the first thing Mike advises to handle to improve your deliverability.
+Poor engagement is the first thing Mike advises you to handle to improve your deliverability.

-Start cleaning your email list aggressively.
+🧹 Start cleaning your email list aggressively.
 If you have data and sent history, weed out from your list all the accounts that haven’t engaged with your emails for, say, 30 days.
-Put aside all email addresses that have had no clicks and no opens for 30 days or just take them off the list entirely.
+Put aside all email addresses that have had no clicks, and no opens for 30 days, or just take them off the list entirely.